joshniemela/BottlenecksWithinGNN/report/main.typ

 A low hanging fruit, which we believe everyone in the field should be doing, is reporting the model weights alongside a published paper.
 If you have the resources to train on dozens of GPUs with terabytes of data, then it is reasonable to assume that the model weights can be stored somewhere accessible to other researchers.
 Having access to the model weights, reduces the time required to evaluate a model (for instance if you need to get some unreported metrics or to compare on some other data) dramatically.
 It also removes any doubt that a reproduction of the inference or learning algorithm is implemented incorrectly.
 We (and other researchers) encountered several times authors claiming state of the art performance using some novel approach, which we failed to reproduce.
 Since there are too many degrees of freedom in how the model can be implemented, trained and evaluated, the reproductions are inconclusive instead of being an unambiguous process of importing weights, and evaluating the model.
+Publishing the model weights alongside the paper and code also tackles the problem of reproducing similar results with different data but the same implementation.
+It is then possible for authors to quantitatively compare models from several unrelated papers that may or may not be using different metrics, some use unbiased losses, some use biased losses, some might use an entirely different metric and some might be using various aggregations of these metrics.

 == Dependency hell and reproducibility woes in Python Python has notoriously bad package management, and the common workflow in an academic machine learning setting, often includes the usage of either a global installation, virtual environments, or notebooks such as Jupyter or Google Colab.